 The traditional concept of leadership held that leaders were those who could find the best situation in a given circumstance, and communicate that vision to others so that they would lend their time and energy to the effort to make the vision a reality.
 In short, leaders were those who could reason abstractly, and communicate their reasoning to others.

-The traditional ‘liberal arts’ were designed around this premise: students student rhetoric and logic, not political science and public policy.
+The traditional ‘liberal arts’ were designed around this idea: students study rhetoric and logic, not political science and public policy.

 Today, the concept is more diaphanous meaning–one can be a ‘leader in the field’, meaning that person is widely seen as doing excellent work, or a ‘servant leader’, who leads by ensuring that their ‘followers’ have what they need to succeed.